How Much Does It Cost to Build a Shed?

 Replace Shed Door

-In order to replace a shed door, the old one will first need to be safely removed by first unscrewing the hinges.
+In order to replace a shed door, the old one will first need to be safely removed by unscrewing the hinges.
 The remaining metalwork associated with the old door will then be removed before a new door can be fully installed.

 To replace a garden shed door will probably end up between £140 and £290.
 The supply costs of a shed door will likely end up around £40 to £90.
 The labour costs will probably come to between £100 and £200.